 Our students arrive motivated to make a difference, and our goal is to open doors that allow them to do just that.
-One of our requirements for graduation is the Capstone for Impact (CFI).
-This is the culmination of the Impact curriculum where students demonstrate how they have moved medicine forward during their time with us.
+A requirement for graduation is the Capstone for Impact (CFI), a culmination of the Impact curriculum where students demonstrate how they can move medicine forward during their time with us.

-Already have an idea for changing the world?
-You will be exposed a range of potential mentors who might be able to help make your idea a reality.
+Already have an idea?
+You will be exposed to or assigned an advisor as well as some potential mentors who might be able to help make your idea a reality.

 Ready to be inspired?
-You will have the time to figure out where to channel your passion and take action in the Branches.
+You will have the time (up to 20 months) to work on and channel your CFI passion in the Branches.

 - Explore and gather resources.